Privacy Policy

 Data provided via the contact form, email, telephone or any other communication channel is used to familiarise ourselves with the matter, provide a response, conduct further correspondence and, where justified, take steps to conclude or perform a contract for the provision of legal assistance.

-Sending a message to the Firm does not automatically constitute the conclusion of a contract for the provision of legal assistance or the acceptance of a mandate by the Firm.
-The Firm may refuse to accept a case, in particular in the event of a conflict of interest, an inability to provide legal assistance, or other restrictions arising from statutory provisions or the rules governing the practice of the legal profession.
+Sending a message to the Law Firm does not automatically constitute the conclusion of a contract for the provision of legal assistance or the acceptance of a mandate by the Law Firm.
+The Law Firm may refuse to take on a case, in particular in the event of a conflict of interest, an inability to provide legal assistance, or other restrictions arising from statutory provisions or the rules governing the practice of the legal profession.

-The Website uses cookies and similar technologies in accordance with the principles described in detail in a separate Cookie Policy.
+The Website uses cookies and similar technologies in accordance with the principles set out in detail in aseparate Cookies Policy.

-You may change your cookie preferences at any time using the consent management mechanism available on the Website or by changing your web browser settings.
+You may change your cookie preferences at any time using the consent management tool available on the Website or by changing your web browser settings.

-Where analytical tools such as Google Analytics are used on the Website, the Law Firm employs them to obtain aggregate information regarding how the Website is used, the number of visits, traffic sources, the popularity of individual subpages, and basic technical parameters of visits.
+Where analytical tools, such as Google Analytics, are used on the Website, the Law Firm employs them to obtain aggregated information on how the Website is used, the number of visits, traffic sources, the popularity of individual subpages and basic technical parameters of visits.

-Analytical tools are activated solely in accordance with the user’s preferences as expressed in the cookie consent panel.
-The Law Firm recommends using a configuration that limits the scope of data, in particular anonymisation or IP address truncation where technically feasible, disabling advertising features if they are not essential, and configuring the tools in accordance with the ‘privacy by design’ model.
+Analytics tools are activated solely in accordance with the user’s preferences as expressed in the cookie consent panel.
+The Law Firm recommends using a configuration that limits the scope of data, in particular anonymising or truncating the IP address where technically feasible, disabling advertising features if they are not essential, and configuring the tools in accordance with the ‘privacy by design’ model.

-The provider of analytical tools may be an external entity, in particular Google Ireland Limited or other companies within the Google group.
+The provider of the analytics tools may be a third party, in particular Google Ireland Limited or other companies within the Google group.
 In such cases, data may be processed in accordance with the terms of service of the relevant provider and its privacy policy.

-The website may contain embedded content from external websites, in particular maps, video material, links to professional or social media profiles, forms, widgets or other technical elements.
+The website may contain embedded content from external websites, in particular maps, videos, links to professional or social media profiles, forms, widgets or other technical elements.

 The Law Firm recommends that you familiarise yourself with the privacy policies of the third-party providers whose content is embedded on the Website.

-Personal data may be disclosed to entities supporting the Law Firm in the operation of the Website and its business activities, in particular providers of hosting services, email services, IT services, cybersecurity services, technical support for the Website, and analytical, accounting, legal, administrative or archiving tools.
+Personal data may be disclosed to entities supporting the Law Firm in the operation of the Website and its day-to-day activities, in particular providers of hosting services, email services, IT services, cybersecurity services, technical support for and the Website, as well as analytical, accounting, legal, administrative or archiving tools.

-Data may also be disclosed to public authorities or other authorised entities if the obligation to disclose it arises from legal provisions.
+Data may also be disclosed to public authorities or other authorised entities where such disclosure is required by law.

 The Law Firm does not sell the personal data of Website users.
 The Law Firm does not transfer users’ personal data to third parties for their own marketing purposes without a separate legal basis.